 And it’s not just a misogynistic urban legend.
 The correlation tends to be that the economic cycle leads the hemline by about three or four years.
-It’s kind of the olden days equivalent of covering up in a tatty old pair of Primark tights when you’re skint, versus wafting around with your cherry-scented vegan spray tan on payday weekend.
+It’s kind of the olden days’ equivalent of covering up in a tatty old pair of Primark tights when you’re skint, versus wafting around with your cherry-scented vegan spray tan on payday weekend.

 But even the recent tide of change in the fashion world will have a tough job when you reflect on how these values have been taught and are hegemonized by our language.
-Consider the phrases: “brand new”, “fresh to death”, “box fresh” compared with “dirty old”, “musty, hand-me-downs”, “charity case”, and “cheap and nasty”.
+Consider the phrases: “brand new”, “fresh to death”, “box fresh” .
+Compare these with “dirty old”, “musty, hand-me-downs”, “charity case”, and “cheap and nasty”.
 Earlier in the article I even wrote “tatty old”.
 It’s hard not to when language reflects and perpetuates this ideology that the new has a greater value than the old.

 There have been other economic influences which trickled down into the fashion industry.
-The concept of a capsule wardrobe – owning a few key pieces that wouldn’t go out of fashion but could be jazzed up with seasonal accessories – was conceived in the 1970s, one of the least prosperous economic periods of the late 20th century.
+The concept of a capsule wardrobe for example.
+This encouraged ownership of a few key pieces that wouldn’t go out of fashion.
+Clothes that could be jazzed up with seasonal accessories.
+This idea was conceived in the 1970s, one of the least prosperous economic periods of the late 20th century.

 And what now?
 Is fashion consumption still linked to economy, society and culture?

 We’ve come out of a financial slump and arrived smack bang in the middle of commercial and political uncertainty once more as we prepare to leave the EU.
-But we are still spending: British women are projected to spend 29.4 billion pounds in clothing this year, and the sales of womenswear to grow by 14 percent between 2018 and 2022.
+But we are still spending.
+British women are projected to spend 29.4 billion pounds in clothing this year, and the sales of womenswear to grow by 14 percent between 2018 and 2022.

-The problem is that even though recycling, donating and reusing are on the increase, we are still struggling to eschew the philosophies of a disposable society.
+Even though recycling, donating and reusing are on the increase, we are still struggling to eschew the philosophies of a disposable society.
 Ideologies embedded in language adulate acquisition, expenditure and monetary gain instead of the emotional value of our clothes.